kalimawiki/blog-writing/content/posts/the-economics-of-api-imports-in-vietnam_-cost-analysis,-tariffs,-and-incentives-for-pharma-companies-2025-11-06.md

 Vietnam’s Drug Administration (DAV) requires all imported APIs to be registered with a complete dossier of quality documents, including GMP certification, Certificate of Analysis (CoA), and proof of origin.
 Verification, sample testing, and auditing costs can represent **3–5% of the landed cost**, especially for APIs used in critical drugs.

 Companies sourcing from new or smaller suppliers face higher verification expenses due to the need for on-site inspections or third-party audits.
-Meanwhile, regulatory modernization under the Pharmaceutical Law Amendment (2024) aims to accelerate dossier review times from 12 months to 6 months, potentially reducing administrative costs over time (MOH Vietnam, 2024).
+Meanwhile, regulatory modernization under the Pharmaceutical Law Amendment (2024) aims to accelerate dossier review times from 12 months to 6 months, potentially reducing administrative costs over time.

 ### 5. Currency and Financial Risks